mehiX/VotingApp/README.md

 export CONTAINER_NAME=$(docker container ls --filter ancestor=voting/proxy:1.0 --format "{{.Names}}")

 docker run --rm \
+  --name voting-generator \
   --network container:${CONTAINER_NAME} \
+  --log-driver fluentd \
+  --log-opt tag=generator \
   votingapp/generator:1.0 \
   -url http://proxy/voting -workers 5
 ```

+If the last command returns an error it may be that the proxy is not running.
+In that case the output of `echo ${CONTAINER_NAME}` is empty.

 ## NGINX